 Dusting snow off their shoulders after a Scandinavian visit, a trio of fiddle / nyckelharpa / cello play traditional Scandinavian dance music fit for the Nordic gods.

 The Little Stevies have an uncanny knack of captivating an audience by being delightfully and unapologetically themselves.
-The Tiny Stevies, kids’ music that RULES!
-Their songs and beautiful animations can now be seen on ABC Kids Television, and their sophomore album has been nominated for an ARIA award.

 A four piece possé, The Long Johns come together to play spooky country with that old timey swing, peppered with the spiciest of flavours to deliver songs of hope, loss and hauntings.